Nothing-Lt/buildroot/board/ek874/readme.txt

-RZ/G2E EK874 Rev.A
+RZ/G2E EK874

 Intro
 =====

-This default configuration will allow you to start experimenting with the buildroot environment for the RZ/G2E EK874 Rev.A.
+This default configuration will allow you to start experimenting with the buildroot environment for the RZ/G2E EK874.
 With the current configuration it will bring-up the board, and allow access through the serial console.

 How to build it